Sic Parvis Magna Sample Chapter—Escape from Tavistock

 Flames devoured the thatched roofs, lighting up the yard between the cottages.

-Blinking rapidly, Francis turned to look at his mother, then his father.
+Blinking hard, Francis turned to look at his mother, then his father.
 The fire illuminated their quietly weeping faces.
 Mary pressed a hand to her lips.

-He looked at Grandfather, who never hesitated or feared a thing.
+He looked at Grandfather, who never feared anything.
 He rushed in to rescue the animals when the barn caught fire last spring and did not cry when his hand got crushed at the mill.
 He never faltered.

-Harsh, orange firelight illuminated the silent tears running down Grandfather’s face as he watched the neighbors whom they lived alongside with for decades lead away their animals.
-His lips were trembling ever so slightly.
+Harsh, orange firelight illuminated the silent tears running down Grandfather’s face.
+His lips trembled as he watched the neighbors they had lived alongside for decades leading away their animals.

 Mary stroked his head with one hand, wiping away the tears with another.

-After a few minutes, Grandfather drew his sleeve across his face and clenched his jaw before cracking the reins and urging the horse forward into the night.
+After a few minutes, Grandfather drew his sleeve across his face.
+Clenching his jaw, he cracked the reins and urged the horse forward into the night.

 Read the next scene, from the historical fiction novel Sic Parvis Magna, “First Impressions of Plymouth”